eslachance/enmap/README.md

 key/value pairs are loaded in memory.
 The size of the memory used is directly proportional to the size of your actual database.

-Future versions will have ways to load partial or temporary values, etc.

 ## Installation

 To use Enmap, install it via NPM: